AdamGrennan/Software-Quality-Assurance-CA/handbook/code-review.md

 - Reviewing more than 400 lines of code (LoC) can have an adverse impact on your ability to find bugs, most bugs are found in the first 200 lines.

+## Bad Practices

+### Overly large pull requests

+- A large pull request can introduce review fatigue, leading to shallow reviews or ignored sections of code.

+### Not leaving actionable feedback

+- Comments like "This looks wrong" or "I don't like this" offer no clear direction for improvement. constructive, actionable feedback is essential to help the other party improve the code effectively.

+### Rushing the review process

+-  Rushed reviews often happen when deadlines are tight or when the reviewer is managing multiple tasks at once, this can lead to missed bugs, security issues, or poor-quality code slipping through.
+Thoroughly reviewing the code is crucial to avoid mistakes later on.